- General Rules and Qualifications

 Monthly passes, FastLane reports, credit card statements, bank statements, pay stubs, and similar records will serve to substantiate allowable-commuting costs.

-- Residents must complete the Schedule Y, Line 15 Worksheet, Commuter Deduction, 2012 Form 1 Instructions Page 19 .
+- Residents must complete the Schedule Y, Line 15 Worksheet, Commuter Deduction, 2013 Form 1 Instructions, Page 19 .
 If qualified, enter the amount from Line 6 of the worksheet on Form 1, Schedule Y, Line 15.

-- Part-year residents must complete the Schedule Y, Line 15 Commuter Deduction Worksheet, 2012 Form 1-NR/PY Instructions, Page 24 .
+- Part-year residents must complete the Schedule Y, Line 15 Worksheet, Commuter Deduction, 2013 Form 1-NR/PY Instructions, Page 24 file size 2MB .
 To determine the amount allowable, multiply the amount reported in Line 6 of the worksheet by Form 1-NR/PY, Line 2, Total days as Massachusetts resident, since this deduction must be prorated based upon the number of days a taxpayer is a Massachusetts resident.
 If qualified, enter the amount from Line 7 of the worksheet on Form 1-NR/PY, Schedule Y, Line 15 .

-- Nonresidents must complete the Schedule Y, Line 15 Commuter Deduction Worksheet, 2012 Form 1-NR/PY Instructions, Page 24 .
+- Nonresidents must complete the Schedule Y, Line 15 Worksheet, Commuter Deduction, 2013 Form 1-NR/PY Instructions, Page 24 file size 2MB .
 To determine the amount allowable, they must multiply the amount of the deduction computed on the worksheet by Massachusetts Form 1-NR/PY, Line 14g, Nonresident Deduction and Exemption Ratio, since this deduction must be prorated based upon the amount of the taxpayer's Massachusetts source income to his/her total income.
 If qualified, enter the amount from Line 7 of the worksheet on Form 1-NRPY, Schedule Y, Line 15.